Kate Leigh

 Kathleen Mary Josephine Leigh (née Beahan; 10 March 1881 – 4 February 1964) (other names included Kathleen Barry, and Kathleen Ryan) was an Australian underworld figure who rose to prominence as a madam, illegal trader of alcohol and cocaine, and for running betting/gambling syndicates from her home in Surry Hills, Sydney, Australia during the first half of the twentieth century.
-Leigh, known as the 'Queen of Surry Hills’, was a sly groger and fence for stolen property.
+Leigh, known as the 'Queen of Surry Hills’, was a sly grogger and fence for stolen property.
 She was also known as the 'Snow Queen' due to her being the largest supplier of cocaine in Sydney.

 She was a leading figure in the notorious Sydney razor gang wars.
 She was known for her continuing feud with fellow vice-regal underworld figure Tilly Devine, a madam based at Woolloomooloo, as well as her acts of generosity for the unemployed during a repressive era, and her wartime patriotism.

 Early life

 Leigh was born on 10 March 1881 in Dubbo, New South Wales, the eighth child of Roman Catholic parents Timothy Beahan, a boot-maker, and his wife Charlotte (née Smith).
 Her childhood and teenaged years included childhood neglect, time in a girls' home at age 12, and an out-of-wedlock pregnancy; her daughter Eileen May Beahan was born in 1900.